 Make no mistake about it, if you were involved in an auto accident and are claiming injury, the insurance company will search your name on the internet for personal information they can use to limit or deny your claim, and the biggest online threat to the majority of clients is their social media presence.

 Which Social Media Sites Are Most Dangerous After an Accident?

-Anything you post to the internet has the potential to be used as evidence against you, however, some of the sites our clients most often interact with include:
+Anything you post to the internet has the potential to be used as evidence against you following a personal injury, however, some of the sites our clients most often interact with include: